kavorite/FaPSy/README.md

 the local "neighborhood" of a query node for further filtering, we need to encode the topology of the network for programs to read very quickly, for which I chose to use [`spotify/annoy`][annoy], and also employed techniques from [Krawetz][phash], and [Arora, et al.][alacarte].

-Basically the way you use all this stuff is:
+I'll keep inlining references throughout this document at my discretion.
+You can find a comprehensive list at the end in the [markdown source][this].

+### The approach

+#### (in excruciating detail)

 1. run `hydrate_data.py`.
 This downloads necessary archives from [a database dump][db_export].
 2. run `embed_tags.py`.
-This will give you dense vectors for tags using factorization of a pointwise mutual information matrix derived from their cooccurrences and dump the embeddings to `./index/dictionary.npz`.
+This will give you dense vectors for tags using factorization of a pointwise mutual information matrix derived from their cooccurrences and dump embeddings á la [LSI][stop_using_word2vec] to `./index/dictionary.npz`.
+These are a bit of an idiosyncrasy, because in my case, each tag cooccurs with other tags to form the distributional representation of each term as a "document," but particularly for this application, I can't think of any reason this isn't an appropriate formulation.
 3. run `solve_attenuator.py`.
-This solves a least-squares regression problem to induce a linear operator which is good for predicting rare tags from blobs of common ones.
+This solves a least-squares optimization to induce a linear operator which is good for predicting rare tags from blobs of common ones.
 This is useful both for constructing and querying the graph: normally when embeddings are produced by averaging tag vectors, signal is